traceannwhite/Flexbox-Example/flexbox-theknot.md

 }
 ```

-The elements do indeed wrap around now leaving free space in the ul.
+The elements expanded in width and have now started to wrap around to the next row leaving free space to the right of the ul.

 <img src="https://i.imgur.com/0XnhLUK.png" width=500/>

 #### Space Around

-Let's also take advantage of that free space on the right and divy it on all sides of the li's using `justify-content:around`
+Let's take advantage of that free space on the right and divy it on all sides of the li's using `justify-content:around`

 ```css
 nav.ListContainer ul {